LukeShortCloud/mij/TECHNICAL_DESIGN_DOCUMENT.md

         - String of configuration file path.
     - Output:
         - Array of song configuration settings.
-- preview_lines = Preview a light show from a terminal.
+- lights_preview = Preview a light show from a terminal.
     - Inputs:
         - Character to use for line previews.
 Default: ``*``.
         - List of strings for colors to use.
 Default: ``["blue", "cyan", "green", "yellow", "orange", "red", "purple", "pink"]``
     - Outputs:
         - None.
 This is a void function.
 Text will be output to the screen.
-- lights_on_via_pins = Turn on lights via physical pins.
+- lights_gpio = Turn on lights via physical GPIO pins.
     - Input:
         - List of integers for pins to turn on.
     - Output: